TeachMeInc/typeracer-api-docs/src/keylogs.md

 The TypeRacer API exposes keylogs for races in the `RaceResult` entity, representing the keys that were pressed during a race and the timestamps of when they were pressed.

+NOTE: keylogs are only available for subscribers on the Ultimate tier.

 ## Overview

 The TypeRacer keylog is split into multiple parts, using the following format: